MarioAgbamu/MarioAgbamu/README.md

 ### Hi 👋, I'm Mario
-<h3> I'm Creative Developer and Sales Specialist Originally from Nigeria, Living in Canada while learning and working in web development and Sales.
+<h3> A Creative Developer and Sales Specialist Originally from Nigeria, Living in Canada while learning and working in web development and Sales.
 I enjoy thinking outside the box and solving problems stratigically.
 I'm well experienced with Canva Deisgn Tools also.</h3>

 - 🔭 I’m currently working on **My Portfolio Website**